farmOS/farmOS-map/README.md

 ### Snapping Grid Controls

-Call `addBehavior('snappingGrid')` on the instance returned by `farmOS.map.create()` to enable a dynamic snapping grid which can be used to draw regular geometries given an origin, rotation, and grid cell dimensions.
+Call `addBehavior('snappingGrid')` on the instance returned by `nfa.map.create()` to enable a dynamic snapping grid which can be used to draw regular geometries given an origin, rotation, and grid cell dimensions.

 ![snapping_grid_demo](https://user-images.githubusercontent.com/30754460/88995756-5cb22300-d2a0-11ea-88a1-50edac1c0168.gif)